genevate/style_guides/programming/git.md

 - Avoid authoring and reviewing your own pull request.
 - Review and merge pull requests quickly (ideally, don't let them linger more than a couple of hours max).
-- Keep pull requests short, sweet, and easy to review.
+- Keep pull requests short and easy to review.
 - Add story links to pull request message bodies (if applicable).
 - If the pull request discussion gets noisy, stop typing and switch to face-to-face chat.
 - Once reviewed and discussions resolved, the reviewer should merge the feature branch.